AccuLynx Guide: How to Register a Roofing Company

 • Personal liability: General partners are personally liable for business debts, which can be risky.

-• Potential for disputes: Disagreements between partners can impact business operations and relationships.
+• Potential for disputes: Roofing lawsuits between partners can impact business operations and relationships.

 Corporation